 Hey SonarSource Community!

-False-positives happen, and we’re eager to fix them.
+False-positives happen, as do false-negatives, and we’re eager to fix them.
 We are thrilled when our users report issues so that we can make our products better.

 There are some things we’d like from you to make sure the information you provide is complete, and so that we can work efficiently.

-When reporting a false-positive, make sure to tell us…
+When reporting a false-positive or a false-negative, make sure to tell us…

 - If so, which version of SonarQube?